 Don't Meet Someone Else, Meet Yourself; Breakups are a Time for Mindfulness

 Although it may be tempting, going straight back into the world of dating and relationships isn't always the best idea.
-Right after a relationship, it is normal to be anxious about being alone, especially if you were in a long term relationship.
+Right after a relationship, it is normal to be uneasy about being alone, especially if you were in a long term relationship.
+That is where the anxiety after breakups stems from.
 However, take that time to reconstruct yourself first, that will help reduce anxiety after a breakup.

 Who are you outside of the relationship?